Have you learned how to meditate yet?

 Let’s face it: most of us are over-stimulated and over-scheduled - mentally, emotionally, and physically.
 Stress is very often due to our out-of-balance lifestyles and those not-so-nourishing choices we habitually make . . . and stress can cause many other problems, as well.
 Reports indicate that over 80% of all doctors' visits are due to stress-related complaints such as anxiety, high blood pressure, depression, insomnia, chronic pain, allergies, digestive disorders, inability to focus, and fatigue.

 Meditation has been called the perfect antidote for stress – it's like a reset button for your mind and body, and helps you to reduce stress and regain the balance that you yearn for.

 It's always the perfect time to learn to meditate, and we at the McLean Meditation Institute can help when you are ready to learn.
-We'll teach you what we find to be a very effective technique: the Simple, Easy, Every Day Meditation Method.
+We'll teach you mindfulness and meditation techniques in the Simple, Easy, Every Day Meditation method.

 Where should you start on your journey to self-discovery?

 It all depends on you.
 Check out the programs MMI offers: